(Closed - Currently undergoing redevelopment)

-The Phillip Island Historical Museum is small but packed with interesting exhibits on Phillip Island’s history.
+The Phillip Island & District Historical Museum is small but packed with interesting exhibits on Phillip Island’s history.

 The history of the first Europeans starts when Lieutenant James Grant landed at Elizabeth Cove.
 He later began Victoria’s first farm on Churchill Island.

-The historical museum follows the story of the pioneering families, depicting their everyday lives – descendants of some of these families still farm on the island today.
+The historical museum follows the story of the pioneering families, depicting the ballot system for buying land plus a look at their everyday lives.
+Descendants of some of these families still farm on the island today.

 Furniture, clothing, bric-a-brac and journals from these early times are on display.

-A fascinating part of Phillip Island’s history is the growing of chicory, begun in 1870, with a comprehensive exhibit showing all aspects of this industry.
+A fascinating part of Phillip Island’s history is the growing of chicory, begun in 1870, with a comprehensive exhibit showing all aspects of this industry, including a local invention, the "chicory devil", to assist with digging up the chicory plant.

-Visitors can still see original chicory kilns on the island to this day, as well as architecture inspired by this iconic shape.
+Visitors to Phillip Island can still see original chicory kilns on the island to this day, as well as architecture inspired by this iconic shape.

-Quite a bit of space in the museum is devoted to the wreck of the SS Speke which crashed onto the rocks at Kitty Miller Bay on 22 February, 1906.
+Quite a bit of space in the museum is devoted to the wreck of the SS Speke which foundered on to rocks at Kitty Miller Bay during a storm on 22 February, 1906.

-Locals salvaged much of the ship’s equipment plus the figurehead, which is proudly displayed here – repainted by the local schoolchildren.
+Locals salvaged much of the ship’s equipment including the figurehead, which is proudly displayed here.
+After it was salvaged, it was repainted by local schoolchildren.

 A very important part of the island's history was the construction of a bridge linking Phillip Island to the mainland.

-Before the construction of the bridge, punts were used to ferry people, goods and animals to and from the island.
+Before the construction of the bridge, punts and a ferry were used to ferry people, goods and animals to and from the island.
+The ferry Killara joined Stony Point and Cowes, while a punt operated between Newhaven and San Remo.

-One of the stranger exhibits is a cannon ball found on an island farm!
+One of the stranger exhibits are cannon balls found on an

 89 Thompson Avenue, Cowes